Kstarr791/final_project/README.md

 print(paste("Plot saved to:", output_plot))
 ```

+---
+---

+## **Optional Steps:**
+The below steps are optional, but attempted for further analysis of genomic repeats in the context of tyr gene neighborhoods.

 ## 6.  **RepeatModeler**

-I will use RepeatModeler to look for genomic repeats.
+I will use RepeatModeler to look for genomic repeats independent of the Starfish ElementFinder.
 DeepSeek AI recommends that we do this via conda.

 ```